-The primary requirement for the current-steering mode is an amplifier with low input bias currents and low input offset voltage.
-Because of the code-dependent output resistance of the DAC, the input offset voltage of an op amp is multiplied by the variable gain of the circuit.
-A change in this noise gain between two adjacent digital fractions produces a step change in the output voltage due to the amplifier's input offset voltage.
-This output voltage change is superimposed on the desired change in output between the two codes and gives rise to a differential linearity error, which, if large enough, could cause the DAC to be nonmonotonic.
+The primary requirement for the current steering mode is an amplifier with low input bias currents and low input offset voltage.
+Because of the code dependent output resistance of the DAC, the input offset voltage of an operational amplifier is multiplied by the variable gain of the circuit.
+A change in this noise gain between two adjacent digital fractions produces a step change in the output voltage due to the amplifier input offset voltage.

+This output voltage change is superimposed on the desired change in output between the two codes and gives rise to a differential linearity error, which, if large enough, might cause the DAC to be nonmonotonic.

-The input bias current of an op amp also generates an offset at the voltage output as a result of the bias current flowing in the feedback resistor, R{FB}.
-Most op amps have input bias currents low enough to prevent significant errors in 12-bit applications.
+The input bias current of an operational amplifier also generates an offset at the voltage output as a result of the bias current flowing in the feedback resistor, $R{\text{FB}}$ .
+Most operational amplifier s have input bias currents low enough to prevent significant errors in 12-bit applications.

-Common-mode rejection of the op amp is important in voltage-switching circuits, because it produces a code-dependent error at the voltage output of the circuit.
-Most op amps have adequate common-mode rejection for use at 12-bit resolution.
+Common-mode rejection of the operational amplifier is important in voltage switching circuits, because it produces a code dependent error at the voltage output of the circuit.
+Most operational amplifier s have adequate common-mode rejection for use at 12-bit resolution.

-Provided that the DAC switches are driven from true wideband low impedance sources ($V{\rm IN}$ and AGND), they settle quickly.
-Consequently, the slew rate and settling time of a voltage-switching DAC circuit is largely determined by the output op amp.
+Provided that the DAC switches are driven from true wideband low impedance sources ( $V{\rm IN}$ and AGND), they settle quickly.
+Consequently, the slew rate and settling time of a voltage switching DAC circuit is largely determined by the output operational amplifier.
 To obtain minimum settling time in this configuration, minimize capacitance at the $V{\rm REF}$ node (the voltage output node in this application) of the DAC.
 This is done by using low input capacitance buffer amplifiers and careful board design.